 Sound Replay in Visual Basic

 Visual Basic is a widespread and easy to use programming environment that could be useful for experimental work in speech.
 However documentation about how to generate and replay sounds within VB programs is not readily available.
-This page provides some simple code for sound generation and replay of waveforms in both Visual Basic 6 and Visual Basic .NET.
+This page provides some simple code for sound generation and replay of waveforms in Visual Basic 6, Visual Basic .NET 2005, and Visual Basic .NET 2008.

 DirectX

 DirectX is the name Microsoft gives to a group of technologies to support audio, video and graphics applications on Windows PCs.
 The DirectX SDK (software development kit) can be downloaded free from the MSDN web site.
-The lastest version of DirectX is version 9, but for compatibility we will be using version 8 which is more widespread and is still supported.
 In these demonstrations we will be using the DirectSound component.
-End-users of DirectX applications will need the DirectX run-time components, also available from the MSDN web site.
+End-users of DirectX applications may need the DirectX run-time components, also available from the MSDN web site.

 Visual Basic 6